for support, development and well-being

 “Art washes from the soul the dust of everyday life.” ~ Pablo Picasso

-Participating in artistic work enables us to connect to ourselves as individuals, to explore our inner life and to develop new insights into who we are.
-It also enlivens us, bringing freshness and renewal through the creative journey.
+Participating in artistic work enables us to connect to ourselves as individuals and explore our inner life which shares its essential nature with the spirit.
+We develop new insights into who we are and are enlivened and renewed through the creative journey.

 Through art we have an enlivened path for transformation – it is the place from which the soul reaches out for health and wellbeing.